ALib C++ Library

 }

-Here is the right way to do it:
+...this is the more efficient way to do it:

 catch( alib::Exception& e )